 Since most of the plant groups actually associated with weevil brood pollinators are categorized as ancient tropical lineages (Annonaceae, Araceae, Arecaceae, cycads, Cyclanthaceae, Ebenaceae and Strelitziaceae; Franz & Valente 2005; Kress & Specht 2006; Toon et al. 2020), extant plant-weevil associations have sometimes been assumed to be ancient and possibly concurrent with the origin of plant lineages (Brenner et al. 2003; Oberprieler 2004; Franz 2006).
 However, such a pattern has not been backed up by any solid evidence, as all studies integrating knowledge of the fossil record and the results of molecular dating analyses support the hypothesis that weevil brood pollinator lineages began to diversify long after the origin of the plant lineages on which they specialize.
 For example, the estimated origin of palm-specialists from the Derelomini tribe (ca. 40 Mya; Haran et al. 2022b) significantly postdate the well-documented appearance of palms ca. 100 Mya (Baker & Couvreur 2013).
 Likewise, the phylogenetically diverse lineages of weevils that shifted on cycads (Oberprieler 2004) colonized them relatively recently (Downie et al. 2008; Hsiao & Oberprieler 2022), well after their origin more than 250 Mya (Condamine et al. 2015).

 Weevils show a marked pattern of phylogenetic niche conservatism for the specific plant lineages they pollinate.
-Consistency of association with plant clades is observed at the subfamily, genus or species-group level (Franz & Valente 2005; de Medeiros & Vanin 2020; Haran et al. 2021, 2022b; Figure 1).
-However, unlike other brood-pollinators, weevils also display a remarkable ability to shift to unrelated plant lineages.
+Consistency of association with plant clades is observed at the tribe, genus or species-group level (Franz & Valente 2005; de Medeiros & Vanin 2020; Haran et al. 2021, 2022b; Figure 1).
+This consistency is particularly strong at the genus level for BSPM interactions (Table S1).
+In other words, when a BSPM interaction is established for a weevil species, it is very likely that congeneric species are also involved in such an interaction.
+An exception to this pattern has been reported in the genus Cotithene (Derelomini) associated with Evodianthus (Cyclanthaceae) in Amazonia: only one weevil species in this genus is a brood site pollinator., Congeners visiting this cyclanth are not engaged in such relationship due to a size mismatch with the host flower morphology (Valente et al. 2019).

+Unlike other brood-pollinators, weevils display a remarkable ability to shift to unrelated plant lineages at various evolutionary scales.
 A striking example of this pattern is seen in eastern hemisphere Derelomini with two parallel instances of secondary shifts from palms (Arecaceae) to Ebenaceae (genus Euclea; Haran et al. 2022b).
 Interestingly, such secondary shifts did not necessarily constitute evolutionary dead ends since they are sometimes followed by lineage diversification and even additional secondary shifts (Haran et al. 2022b).
-Other notable examples of host shifts include the parallel and independent colonization of the closely related palms Elaeis guineensis and Elaeis oleifera by two distinct lineages of derelomine weevils (Haran et al. 2021) and the independant colonization of the legume tree Baikiaea insignis (Fabaceae) by both Ochyromerini (two species of Endaeus) and Derelomini (Lomederus ghesquierei) (Marshall 1932, 1933a).
-Overall, the evolutionary pattern of host use in weevils engaged in BSPM is much more dynamic than what is reported in other brood pollinators systems (Pellmyr 2003; Herre et al. 2008) and thus reinforces the interest of using this model system as a relevant alternative model to investigate evolutionary dynamics of pollination mutualism in the tropics (Haran et al. 2022b).
+Other notable examples of host shifts include the parallel and independent colonization of the closely related palms Elaeis guineensis and Elaeis oleifera by two distinct lineages of derelomine weevils (Haran et al. 2021) and the independent colonization of the legume tree Baikiaea insignis (Fabaceae) by both Ochyromerini (two species of Endaeus) and Derelomini (Lomederus ghesquierei) (Marshall 1932, 1933).
+Overall, the evolutionary pattern of host use in weevils engaged in BSPM is much more dynamic than what is reported in other brood pollinators systems (Pellmyr 2003; Herre et al. 2008) and thus reinforces the interest of using tweevils as an additional model system to investigate evolutionary dynamics of pollination mutualism in the tropics (Haran et al. 2022b).

 3. Economic importance and conservation